-The Cross County Jail and Detention Center is under the leadership and direction of Mike Bachand, serving as Jail Administrator.
+The Cross County Jail and Detention Center is under the leadership and direction of L.N.
+Hagler, serving as Jail Administrator.

 All persons who are arrested and taken into custody are transported to the Detention Center for booking and incarceration.
 The Detention Center is divided into separate housing areas for low/medium security risk males, high security risk males, and female inmates, as well as isolation and temporary holding cells.
 The Detention Center houses both pre-trial detainees and post-conviction inmates who are serving sentences or awaiting transport to the Arkansas Department of Corrections.

-Each member of the Detention Center staff is required to complete a minimum of forty hours of state approved training to become certified Jailers.
-They also receive certified training in ACIC/NCIC terminal operations, Radio Dispatch Procedures, and BAC Datamaster Breathalyzer operations and procedures
+Members of the Detention Center staff are required to complete a minimum of fifty six hours of state-approved training to become certified jailers.
+Dispatchers also receive certified training in ACIC/NCIC terminal operations, Radio Dispatch Procedures, and BAC Datamaster Breathalyzer operations and procedures

-During 2013, there were 1756 persons booked into the Detention Center.
+During 2020, there were 1506 persons booked into the Detention Center despite Covid restrictions.